Air Fryer Crab Cakes

 Where do I find hearts of palm?

 You can find these in the canned food section of your grocery store.
-Usually with vegetables or things like jarred artichokes.
+They are usually stocked with vegetables or things like jarred artichokes.

 What can I eat these with?

-Eat them on their own, throw them on a bun, try them with different sauces, add them on top of a bed of greens, or have them as appetizers.
+You can eat them on their own, throw them on a bun, try them with different sauces, add them to a bed of greens, or have them as appetizers.
 The opportunities are endless.

 What if I don’t have an air fryer?